MicrosoftDocs/memdocs/memdocs/autopilot/windows-autopilot-scenarios.md

 ## Scenarios

-Windows Autopilot includes support for a growing list of scenarios, designed to support common organization needs.
-These needs can vary based on the type of organization, and their progress moving to Windows 10 and [transitioning to modern management](/windows/client-management/manage-windows-10-in-your-organization-modern-management).
+Windows Autopilot supports a growing list of scenarios that organizations commonly need.
+Such needs can vary based on the type of organization and their progress moving to Windows 10 and [transitioning to modern management](/windows/client-management/manage-windows-10-in-your-organization-modern-management).

 The following Windows Autopilot scenarios are described in this guide: